BinDong314/DASSA/Readme.md

    > make
 ```

-   If it works, go back to 5. above to run the test code
+   If it works, go back to Section 5 above to run the test code

    If it does not work, following below steps to check environment or edit your Makefile